 Find out more

 GrowerIQ prides itself on being at the forefront of cannabis regulatory frameworks in marketplaces around the world.
 Our experts can provide you with a comprehensive understanding of Infarmed Portugal.
-If you’d like to explore what this change means for you, or need documentation for your EU GMP traceability system, contact us today.Discuss with Our Expert Advisors
+If you’d like to explore what this change means for you, you’re looking into how to get a cannabis license in Portugal, or need documentation for your EU GMP traceability system, contact us today.Discuss with Our Expert Advisors

 GrowerIQ leverages proprietary machine learning algorithms to improve facility automation and provide producers with insights to improve quality and consistency.
 GrowerIQ is changing the way producers use software - transforming a regulatory requirement into a robust platform to learn, analyze, and improve performance.